10up/ElasticPress/.github/ISSUE_TEMPLATE.md

 Where do you host your Elasticsearch server:

-Other plugins installed (woocommerce, cache plugins, etc..):
+Other plugins installed (WooCommerce, Simple Redirect Manager, etc..):

 Steps to reproduce:

-Screenshots if applicable:
+Screenshots, if needed: